spencertipping/ni/oo-refactor.md

 Security: commit IDs are hash(content + deps + instance key); instances reject commits with invalid IDs.
 "Instance key" is polymorphic etc etc.

+## t47
+The authoring instance (the hub client) starts a daemon with a one-off RMI key, then sends commits to it to install itself.
+This mechanism can be used to reconnect to existing daemons and make sure everyone is running the same version.
+Metaprogramming belongs to the client.

+So remotes are simple: run a multi-branch commit listener and have some simple protocol for forwarding stuff and for executing stuff.
+C JIT support, insecure L2 linkages, and other stuff would be added by commits.
+Metaprogramming produces commits.
+Image bootstrapping always begins from a shared root commit.